WORLD INFORMATION ARCHITECTURE DAY 2016 (WIAD) - ZURICH

 As human beings, we think about metaphors and learn through stories.
 As a designer, I should apply this pattern to my workflow to a greater deal.

-An interesting point of view was presented by Luca Mascaro (founder of Sketchin) regarding how data and information are changing our behaviors.
+Luca Mascaro (founder of Sketchin) presented an interesting perspective on how data and information change our behaviours.
 His focus was on the use of information in the media environment.
-He presented an interesting report on how people are using the newspapers in all the available formats (analog and digital).
+He presented an interesting report on how people use newspapers in all available formats (analogue and digital).

 Another fascinating topic was related to open data.
 According to Oleg Lavrovsky and Konstantin Weiss, one should pay attention to the following: